rancholabs/webD.team-Farhan/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The development server will be up and running at http://localhost:3000.
+Open this URL in your browser to view the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the page by modifying app/page.tsx.
+The page will auto-update as you make changes to the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.